Share this with someone who might benefit.

 It’s love.

 Love and acceptance lead to connection, bonding, and a long-lasting relationship.
-Unless there are other issues that can’t be resolved.
-But hopefully, you can talk about those issues.
+Unless there are other issues that can’t be resolved, but hopefully, you can talk about those issues.
 If it works, great.
 If not, then maybe you need to go your separate ways.
 But hopefully, you can both have a mature, emotionally intelligent conversation.

 I want to bring up another quick point.
 If there is a family member or friend of the emotionally abusive person telling you, “Just give them one more chance.
 I know they’re a good person.
 They’re really trying to change…” My advice is: